gammapy/gammapy-benchmarks/validation/cta-1dc/README.md

 * [agn_j1224](agn_j1224) - TeV J1224+212

 **CasA**
-- Spectrum :
+- Spectrum : norm spot on, index within 1 sigma
-- Position :
+- Position : ok

 **J1702**

-Need to add extra sources on top of J1702
+Param not yet relevant, needs to add extra sources on top of J1702 to have a good model

 ## Current status and thoughts (this section will be removed later)